-To promote the advancement of research and medical therapies through broad use of patented inventions developed under CIRM funding, CIRM grantee organizations will make such inventions available at no cost to California research institutions for research purposes.
+To promote the advancement of research and medical therapies through broad use of patented inventions developed under CIRM funding, CIRM grantee organizations agree that California research institutions may use their CIRM-funded patented inventions for research purposes at no cost.
 This policy will allow researchers to experiment with state-of-the-art technology generated as a consequence of CIRM funding without constraints which might otherwise apply under patent law (see Section II,H(e) for research exemption requirements).